 -

-Click the Partitioner node and then, in the node’s settings pane’s Details tab, select High Res.
+In the workflow designer, click the Partitioner node and then, in the node’s settings pane’s Details tab, select VLM.

 -